 Are you majoring in mechanical, biomedical, civil, or chemical engineering?
 Enhance your degree with a minor in structural materials (MSSM), and get ready to hit the ground running in industry.
 A solid foundation in materials is an indispensable skill for professionals in these disciplines, who are often responsible for materials selection in mechanical design, failure analysis, or working with materials processing in a manufacturing context.
 Course work exposes students to the fundamentals of structural materials and materials selection, emphasizing relationships among material microstructure, processing, and mechanical performance in engineering components.
 Learn methods for improving materials.

 Take part in the nanoscale revolution.
-Nanotechnology is a rapidly developing field that seeks to understand, control, and exploit the novel physical properties displayed by matter at the nanoscale, or at dimensions between approximately 1 and 100 nanometers (for example, a DNA strand is 2.5 nanometers in diameter).
+Nanotechnology is a rapidly developing field that seeks to understand, control, and exploit the novel physical properties displayed by matter at the nanoscale, or at dimensions between approximately one and 100 nanometers (for example, a DNA strand is 2.5 nanometers in diameter).
 Nanotechnology applications—such as drug-delivery and water-filtration techniques, nanofilms, and carbon nanotubes—are highly interdisciplinary and include virtually all fields of engineering and the natural sciences.
 This minor (IMNT) will give you the necessary multidisciplinary background in physics, chemistry, biology, instrumentation, and application-specific areas.